 For a list of all the documents you’ll want to have on hand as you file, check out our Tax Season Checklist.

 What if you don’t have your forms?

 If you don’t receive your salary information at the beginning of the year, it doesn’t mean you don’t need to file.
 Certain businesses – like Airbnb, Amazon, Etsy, and PayPal – report your income to the IRS on their end, but they aren’t required to send you a tax information form if your income or transactions are below a certain threshold.
 If you are self-employed, you need to keep really accurate records about your income and your expenses for your own reporting.
 If you work a regular job, you can simply ask your manager (or bank if you need loan information) for a copy of the form you are missing.

 If you are filing for the first time, chances are your return is pretty straightforward.
-TaxSlayer’s Simply Free product allows you to file one federal and one state return at no cost to you.
+TaxSlayer’s Simply Free option allows you to file one federal and one state return at no cost to you.
 The software guides you through the process step-by-step, and it asks you all the right questions to get your maximum refund.
-And if you need assistance with your e-file, you can ask for help along the way.
+And if you need assistance with your taxes, you can ask for help over the phone or by email anytime.